Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Background

 \subsubsection{LLM Inference}

-We consider GPT-style LLMs~\cite{radford2019language, brown2020language, achiam2023gpt, touvron2023llama}, which are trained to predict the distribution of the next token, \( x_{n+1} \), given a sequence of tokens \( x_1, \dots, x_n \), known as causal language modeling.
+We consider GPT-style LLMs~\cite{radford2019language, brown2020language, achiam2023gpt, touvron2023llama}, which are trained to predict the distribution of the next token, $x_{n+1}$, given a sequence of tokens $x_1, \dots, x_n$, known as \textit{causal language modeling}.
 This prediction process uses the Transformer architecture~\cite{vaswani2017attention}, which consists of multiple self-attention layers.
-For a sequence of length \( n \), represented as \( X \in \mathbb{R}^{n \times d} \), the Transformer produces an output sequence \( Y \in \mathbb{R}^{n \times d} \), where \( d \) is the hidden dimension size.
-The self-attention mechanism requires five matrix multiplications.
-First, the model computes matrices \( Q = XW_Q \), \( K = XW_K \), and \( V = XW_V \), where \( W_Q \), \( W_K \), and \( W_V \in \mathbb{R}^{d \times d} \) are trainable weight matrices.
-Next, the output is calculated as \( Y = \sigma(QK^{\top})V \), where \( \sigma(\cdot) \) denotes the softmax function.
+For a sequence of length $n$, represented as $X \in \mathbb{R}^{n \times d}$, the Transformer produces an output sequence $Y \in \mathbb{R}^{n \times d}$, where $ d $ is the hidden dimension size.
+The self-attention mechanism involves five matrix multiplications.
+First, the model calculates matrices $Q = XW_Q$, $K = XW_K$, and $V = XW_V$, where $W_Q$, $W_K$, and $W_V \in \mathbb{R}^{d \times d}$ are trainable weight matrices.
+Next, the output is calculated as $Y = \sigma(QK^{\top})V$, where $ \sigma(\cdot) $ denotes the softmax function.
 The output becomes an input to the next layer.
-The LLM samples the next token $x_{n+1}$ from the distribution and appends it to the token sequence, iteratively until some termination condition is met, so called autoregressive token generation.
+When the final layer is reached, the LLM samples the next token $x_{n+1}$ from the distribution and appends it to the token sequence, iteratively until some termination condition is met, so-called \textit{autoregressive token generation}.